 Amiibo training is a very specific task, and for the best possible result, you will need to approach it with caution.
 You can’t just go all-out using combos and aerials: both are seen as “newbie tactics” by competitive trainers.
 Instead, you should remain grounded at all times, making sure to punish your amiibo for every aerial attack it uses against you.
 This is true regardless of whether or not your amiibo was fed equipment.

 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, forward tilt, up tilt, down tilt, and Charge Blaster.
+- Neutral options: jab, forward tilt, up tilt, down tilt, and Charge Blaster.
 Fox’s jab and tilts are solid neutral options that come out fast and can help bring an opponent to high percentages.
 Charge Blaster is an effective ranged attack when used in moderation.